10 Best Things to Do in Great Sand Dunes National Park & Preserve

 From the Wellingtons and Heralds, who settled this land in the late 1800s and early 1900s, playing around and sledding in the sand dunes has been a pastime for more than a century!

-Today, this tradition continues, as many people who come to Great Sand Dunes visit to sled in dune field from the Medano Creek Trailhead, just past the visitor center.
+Today, this tradition continues, as many people who visit Great Sand Dunes come to sled in dune field from the Medano Creek Trailhead, just past the visitor center.

-Here, visitors have the option to hike to the base of the dune field, about 0.2 miles (0.3 km) from the trailhead, or as far as the High Dune on the First Ridge to sled off some of the bigger hills from the top!
+This is because visitors have easy access to the base of the dune field, about 0.2 miles (0.3 km) from the trailhead, or there is the option to hike as far as the High Dune on the First Ridge to sled off some of the bigger hills from the top!

 Google Maps Directions: Medano Creek Trailhead